Olivier-Boudeville/Ceylan-LEEC/README.md

 - more comments, more spell-checking
 - more typing, more runtime checking
 - dependency onto [Ceylan-Myriad](https://github.com/Olivier-Boudeville/Ceylan-Myriad) added, to benefit from its facilities
+- JSON parser can be JSX (the default), or Jiffy
 - fixed the compilation with Erlang version 23.0 and higher (ex: w.r.t. to http_uri/uri_string, to the dependencies such as Jiffy, and newer Cowboy for the examples)
 - allow for concurrent certificate requests (ex: if having multiple virtual hosts all requesting new certificates at webserver start-up); so generating non-overlapping certificates and not using a *registered* gen_fsm anymore
 - connect_timeout deprecated in favor of http_timeout